-As of today, 20 February 2020, the global talent visa has replaced the former Tier 1 Exceptional Talent visa.
+As of 20 February 2020, the global talent visa replaced the former Tier 1 Exceptional Talent visa.
 The introduction of the global talent visa is an expansion of the former route.
 Applicants who were preparing to submit an application under the Tier 1 Exceptional Talent visa can still submit their application under the global talent visa.
-The global talent visa is for talented and promising individuals in the fields of science, engineering, medicine, humanities, digital technology and arts and culture (including film and television, fashion design and architecture) wishing to work in the UK.
+The global talent visa is for talented and promising individuals in the fields of science, engineering, medicine, humanities, digital technology, and arts and culture (including film and television, fashion design, and architecture) wishing to work in the UK.
 The Home Office expects applicants to be leaders in their chosen field or have evidence that they have the potential to be leaders with backing from an approved endorsement body.

-What is the new Global Talent visa?
+What is a Global Talent visa?

-The UK Government has introduced a brand new work visa for talented and promising migrant workers in the fields of science, engineering, medicine, humanities, digital technology and arts and culture wishing to work in the UK.
+The UK Government has introduced a brand new work visa for talented and promising migrant workers in the fields of science, engineering, medicine, humanities, digital technology, and arts and culture wishing to work in the UK.
 The Home Office expects applicants to be leaders in their chosen field or have evidence that they have the potential to be leaders with backing from an approved endorsement body.
 The global talent visa is very similar to the former Tier 1 Exceptional Talent and is considered to be an expansion of the former route and not a replacement.

 The relevant rules and requirements for this visa can be located in Appendix W: Immigration Rules for Workers.
 The application process is broken down into two stages and both stages must be completed.
 The first stage is to apply for an endorsement with a Home Office approved governing body.
 The second stage is to apply for the actual visa directly to the Home Office.
 It is possible to apply for both stages simultaneously.

 During stage one, an endorsing body assesses your skills, abilities and achievements, and advises the Home Office of their decision on whether you should be endorsed.
 Applicants will be required to show that they fall under one of the following categories: